kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 .. note::
      We are not restricted
-     to the transformation of one position.
-The input of positions follow the rules of coordinate representations as described in the tutorial about coordinate representations and the wcs documentation.
+     to the transformation of one coordinate.
+The input of positions follow the rules of coordinate representations as described for
+     methods :meth:`wcs.Projection.toworld` and :meth:`wcs.Projection.topixel`.

 Combining projections and celestial transformations